sparkfun/SparkFun_SGP30_Arduino_Library/README.md

 SparkFun labored with love to create this code.
 Feel like supporting open source hardware?
 Buy a [board](https://www.sparkfun.com/products/14813) from SparkFun!

+Shout outs to all those folks that have helped make this library better:

+* rharkes - PR to fix RHtoAbsolute missing return
+* njh - Library link fix

 Repository Contents
 -------------------